A Guide to visiting Ireland’s FAMOUS CLIFFS OF MOHER

 Getting to the Cliffs of Moher from Dublin

-Driving From Dublin: Travelling from Dublin to the Cliffs of Moher by car should take about 3 and a half hours.
-Making it the perfect destination for a day trip from Dublin.
+Driving to the Cliffs of Moher From Dublin: Travelling from Dublin to the Cliffs of Moher by car should take about 3 and a half hours.
+Making it the perfect destination for any Dublin itinerary and the ultimate day trip Location.
 There are 3 possible routes.
 The fastest route has tolls.
 Directions can be seen on Google Maps.

 If you can, I would 100% recommend renting a car and making your own way to the cliffs.
 It allows for more time to explore both the cliffs and the surrounding areas.
 With organised tours, time is limited.
 It is hard to go with the flow as you have to obey the tours schedule.